zachgoll/finance_to_code/log.md

 After setting up the project, I spent the remainder of the day constructing my vm_translator program using classes.
 In comparison to last project (assembler) where I didn't use any classes, I am finding things much easier in terms of variable access and program control.
 The program itself is more modular, and with the various class methods, I find myself thinking a lot more clearly when reading through the program and deciding what to do next.
 Writing the program is still difficult, but I feel more comfortable adding and removing things without breaking the entire program.
 This is enormously helpful for quickly testing and iterating on the program because I am not spending all of my time trying to figure out how to get it to compile after altering one part of it.

+### Sunday 6/04
+I did a slight experiment today with my work.
+Yesterday, I read Cal Newport's book, [Deep Work](http://calnewport.com/books/deep-work/), in an attempt to increase the efficiency in which I work.
+I have been putting in a lot of hours lately, but have not felt like I have gotten much out of these hours.
+Sitting in front of the computer for 8-10 hours is not difficult for me, but doing so while intensely focusing is.
+After reading the book, it occurred to me that the human brain is only capable of about 4-5 hours of "deep work" a day.
+As described by Newport, deep work can be defined as "professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit."
+Evaluating the past weeks, I realized that although I've been putting in long hours, I haven't been putting in quality hours.
+10 hours of moderately focused input yields about 3 hours of highly focused input (deep work) for me.
+After exploring the idea, I decided to start small and split the day up into two work periods.
+Both work periods were 2 hours in length, but during the 4 total hours, I did not touch my phone, email, the internet (except for documentation), or any other distraction, and pushed myself to the limit.

+In the end, these four hours resulted in me knocking out 80% of the Virtual Machine Translator that I have been at a standstill on for several days now.
+I was fairly exhausted (although I could probably have done one more focused session), and realized the power of Parkinson's Law.
+Tim Ferriss, whom I read his work frequently, has this in his [Not to do list](http://tim.blog/2007/08/16/the-not-to-do-list-9-habits-to-stop-now/):

+9. Do not expect work to fill a void that non-work relationships and activities should.
+Work is not all of life.
+Your co-workers shouldn’t be your only friends.
+Schedule life and defend it just as you would an important business meeting.
+Never tell yourself “I’ll just get it done this weekend.”
+Review Parkinson’s Law in 4HWW and force yourself to cram within tight hours so your per-hour productivity doesn’t fall through the floor.
+Focus, get the critical few done, and get out.
+E-mailing all weekend is no way to spend the little time you have on this planet.

+Thanks to this experiment, I was able to read for several hours and spend time with family all while finishing just as much work as I would have in an 8-10 hour "unfocused" day of work.
+Moving forward, I hope to apply deep work on a regular basis and maximize my per-hour output.

+None of these ideas are new, but today was a great reminder for me on the power of true focus.